sylabs/singularity-userdocs/quick_start.rst

 working directory, and additional system locations from the host into the container.

 You can specify additional directories to bind mount into your container with the ``--bind`` option.
-In this example, the ``data`` directory on the host system is bind mounted to the ``/mnt`` directory inside the container.
+In the following example, the ``data`` directory on the host system is bind mounted to the ``/mnt`` directory inside the container.

 .. code::